Sarah Elton is the bestselling author of four books about food. She is also a food studies scholar in the social sciences.

 Sarah has also written two books about food for kids: Starting from Scratch: What You Need to Know About Food and Cooking and Meatless?
 A Fresh Look at What You Eat.
 Both books are published by Owlkids Books.

 Sarah Elton is a doctoral candidate in Social and Behavioural Health Sciences at the Dalla Lana School of Public Health at the University of Toronto.
 Her work is in the area of ecological public health and food systems.
+She is studying the social factors that shape the human-nature relationship by looking at gardeners in the city and the plants they grow for food during this time of climate change, migration and increasing social inequality.
 The website for her doctoral study can be found here.
 She is supported by a Social Sciences and Humanities Research Council Doctoral Fellowship.
 Sarah’s contribution to the scholarly literature looking at the retail foodscape has been published in the journal Critical Public Health.
-She also has collaborated in the writing of research to be published in the Journal of Agriculture, Food Systems and Community Development and co-wrote the report Conserving Biodiversity: A Public Health Imperative for EcoHealth Ontario.
+She also collaborated in the writing of an article published in the Journal of Agriculture, Food Systems and Community Development and co-wrote the report Conserving Biodiversity: A Public Health Imperative for EcoHealth Ontario.

 Sarah has been a graduate fellow at the Culinaria Research Centre at the University of Toronto Scarborough (2017-2018); and a Lupina Junior Doctoral Fellow with the Comparative Program on Health and Society at the U of T’s Munk School of Global Affairs (2016-2017).
-Also at the U of T, Sarah teaches radio in the Munk School of Global Affairs’ Fellowship in Global Journalism.
-She works with the fellows in this experiential learning program to produce a radio special and podcast called TimeZones.
+Also at the University of Toronto, Sarah teaches two food and society courses to undergraduates.

-As a journalist, Sarah has written for many publications including Maclean’s Magazine, The Globe and Mail, The New York Times, Lucky Peach Magazine and TheAtlantic.com.
+As a journalist, Sarah has written for many publications including Maclean’s Magazine, The Globe and Mail, The New York Times, and TheAtlantic.com.
 For more than ten years she was the food columnist for CBC Radio One’s Here and Now.

 Sarah speaks regularly at conferences, universities, colleges, libraries and at all sorts of events.
-You can find out more about her talks here [link to talks page].
 Watch Sarah answer Steve Paikin’s questions about food and health as a guest on TVO’s The Agenda.

 For six years, Sarah proudly sat on the board of directors of the freedom of expression organization, PEN Canada.
 She is a library devotee, a constant reader and an outdoor enthusiast.
 She lives in Toronto with her family, not too far from the Don Valley.
-You might see her riding her longjohn style cargo bike around the neighbourhood, on her way to the farmers’ market, to yoga class or to the library.
+She is grateful to live and work here on Dish with One Spoon territory, the traditional lands of the Haudenosaunee, the Mississaugas and the Anishinaabe.